trashbirdecology/luisdva.github.io/_posts/2019-08-19-plotting-recursive-partitioning-trees.md

 published: true
 ---

-This is an update to a [post](https://luisdva.github.io/rstats/Plotting-conditional-inference-trees-in-R/){:target="_blank"}  I wrote in 2015 on plotting conditional inference trees for dichotomous response variables using R. I actually used the code from that post to plot a conditional inference tree in this recent [publication](https://doi.org/10.1111/cobi.13296){:target="_blank"}  (see below), but it is now way easier to plot all kinds of tree objects thanks to the new _ggparty_ package by Martin Borkovec and Niyaz Madin.
+This is an update to a [post](https://luisdva.github.io/rstats/Plotting-conditional-inference-trees-in-R/){:target="_blank"}  I wrote in 2015 on plotting conditional inference trees for dichotomous response variables using R. I actually used the code from that post to plot a conditional inference tree in this recent [publication](https://doi.org/10.1111/cobi.13296){:target="_blank"}  (see below), but it is now way easier to plot all kinds of tree objects thanks to the new [ggparty](https://github.com/martin-borkovec/ggparty){:target="_blank"}  package by Martin Borkovec and Niyaz Madin.
+(Thanks to [Heidi Seibold](https://twitter.com/HeidiBaya){:target="_blank"} for pointing it out on Twitter.)

 <figure>